joacir/CakeAes/README.md

 # CakeAes
 CakePHP plugin to encrypt/decrypt table fields using AES-256 algorithm on MySQL/MariaDB databases.
-This branch is for use with CakePHP 4.2+
+This branch is for use with CakePHP 5.0+.
+Use branch "main-cake4" to use with CakePHP 4.0+

 ## Install
 Install it as require dependency: